-Investigation of force-freeness of a solar emerging magnetic field via application of the virial theorem to MHD simulations
+Investigation of force-freeness of emerging magnetic fields via application of virial theorem to MHD simulations

 Reference